 In this seminar, participants will use readings, discussions, and activities to interrogate the terms values and vocation, in order to explore and develop a personal philosophy of life.
 We will define, analyze, and critique these and related terms as we come to articulate what they mean to us personally and in relation to faith-based or other concepts of life-view and worldview.
 Students will debate questions of happiness, meaningfulness, fulfillment, and satisfaction as they consider what kinds of people they want to become, how they will contribute to their communities and the larger society, and what they wish to take from their college education.

 Seminar participants will read, conduct interviews, visit several placement sites, screen films, attend events in the city, write exercises, reports, essays, and a culminating life-view paper, and draw heavily on their reflections and learning from their field placements, seminars, and city living.

-This course is designed to fulfill a graduation requirement of Hope College but is open to all TPC students, space permitting.
+This course is designed to fulfill a graduation requirement of Albion College but is open to all TPC students, space permitting.

 Additional electives may be offered pending enrollment.